-Can you get the med care you require?
+Can you get the medical care you require?
 Before retiring to Spain, it is essential for you to plan for old age whilst you still may be fit and fine.
-Bare in mind, most of your insurance policies will not cover outside of the UK since it’s no more a part of the European Union.
-This means to consider any healthcare option you may be in need.
-About 60% of the hospitals are privately owned whilst the rest belong to the Spanish National Health.
-However, here comes the good news – the number of doctors are 4.9 for every 1000 in comparison to UK’s low 2.8.
-In order to have free access to the healthcare system, it is necessary to pay into the social security system.
-Although it is well renowned, most expats choose to rather private insurance to avoid long queue time.
+Bear in mind, most of your insurance policies will not cover outside of the UK since it’s no longer a part of the European Union.
+This means you’ll have to consider any healthcare option you may need.
+About 60% of the hospitals are privately owned whilst the rest belongs to the Spanish National Health.
+However, here comes the good news – the number of doctors is 4.9 for every 1000 in comparison to the UK’s low 2.8.
+In order to have free access to the healthcare system, it is necessary to pay for the social security system.
+Although it is well renowned, most expats choose private insurance to avoid the long queue time.

-After sorting out the healthcare options, it is essential to make sure you are in fact in a decent financial situation before you immigrate.
+After sorting out the healthcare options, it is essential to make sure you are, in fact, in a decent financial situation before you immigrate.
 Studies have proven that the average person needs a pension of £600,000 to live a comfortable lifestyle.
-Of course as an expat, you would have to spend additionally on medical insurance, which we have already discussed.
-There’s been some changes in exchange rate ever since Brexit, so it is better off to ensure you won’t fall short.
+Of course, as an expat, you would have additional costs of medical insurance, which we have already discussed.
+There have been some changes in the exchange rate ever since Brexit, so it is better off to ensure you won’t fall short.

-Understanding many expats are on retirement, they still manage to make pennies in their spare time.
+Understanding many expats are retired, they still manage to make pennies in their spare time.
 For instance, a lot of Brits rent out their property as a holiday home whilst they’re not available.